 The plot below overlays the new v3.1 samples onto the normalized X coverage vs. normalized Y coverage plot with gnomAD v3 samples displayed in grey.

-The method for ancestry assignment was the same as the method used for v3, with some slight changes in parameters.
-Principal components analysis (PCA) was run using the
+The method for ancestry assignment was similar to the method used for v3, with some slight changes in parameters and evaluation.
+30 principal components (PCs) were computed using principal components analysis (PCA) as implemented by the

 The figure below shows a 2D uniform manifold approximation and projection (UMAP) of ancestry principal components 1-6 and 8-16, colored by the inferred ancestries of the samples.
 Note that long-range distances in this projection do not reflect genetic distance between populations.